Why Embedded Payments Fail Without Global Infrastructure

 - Multi-currency settlement visibility prevents merchant churn from cash flow delays

-- Real-time decisioning across regions accelerates international merchant approval by 60%
+- Real-time decisioning across regions improves international merchant approval processes

 - Unified API architecture abstracts regional complexity while maintaining local compliance